 A: Yes, Oilheat has always provided efficient and affordable warmth, and it's gotten even better in recent years.
-Most of today's oilfired systems display the U.S. Department of Energy's ENERGY STAR[®] label, which signifies that they are technologically advanced and always burging, with page clean-burning, with nearzero emissions levels.
+Most of today's oilfired systems display the U.S. Department of Energy's ENERGY STAR[®] label, which signifies that they are technologically advanced and clean-burning, with near-zero emissions levels.
 Some Oilheat systems have efficiency ratings that exceed 95%, and all Oilheat systems are compatible with clean, green Bioheat[®] fuel.